Flood risk management responsibilities

 Rivers flood when the amount of water in them exceeds the flow capacity of the channel.
-Most rivers have a natural floodplain into which the water spills in times of flood, however in an urban situation these floodplains have often been built on over time.

 The Environment Agency has direct responsibility for designated Main Rivers including the River Tame, River Rea, River Cole (downstream of Formans Road), The Bourn, Bourn Brook, Wood Brook, Stonehouse Brook, Hawthorne Brook, Hockley Brook, Perry Brook, Plants Brook, Hatchford Brook and Westerley Brook.

 Landowners who own land bounding upon a river or other body of water are, under common law, riparian owners.
 Riparian owners responsibilities include the maintenance of the bank and bed of that section of watercourse, in order to avoid any obstruction of flow in the watercourse.
-Find out more in 'Living On The Edge', a guide to owning a riverside property produced by the Environment Agency.

 Surface water is rainwater which is on the surface of the ground and has not entered a watercourse, drainage system or sewer.
 Surface water flooding occurs where high rainfall exceeds the drainage capacity in an area.
 Surface water cannot then enter the system or infiltrate into the ground and the drainage network overflows, with manholes surcharging.
-It is more difficult to predict and pinpoint than river or coastal flooding.

 Sewer flooding occurs when sewers are overwhelmed by heavy rainfall or when they become blocked.
-The likelihood of flooding depends on the capacity of the local sewerage system.

 Individual property and land owners have responsibility for their own piped drainage infrastructure.
 Where piped drainage becomes part of the general shared infrastructure it is generally adopted as public and becomes the responsibility of Severn Trent Water.